UKF CONNECTIVITY PROGRAM - Enchancing children's well-being by sustainable school furniture design

 Project funds: Unity Through Knowledge Fund (UKF) – Connectivity Program gaining Experience Grant, Agreement No 2/19

 UKF funding: 29.000 HRK

-Co-funding: 9.000 HRK (Competence Centre Ltd. for Research and Development + Wood Cluster Slavonian Oak + Faculty of Forestry)
+Co-funding: 9.000 HRK (Competence Centre Ltd. for Research and Development + Wood Cluster Slavonian Oak + Faculty of Forestry and Wood Technology)

 The design of school furniture has for a long time been neglected in the educational system of many countries of the world.
 This project strives to improve the well-being and health of children in schools through the sustainable design of school furniture.

 The project is being implemented with an interdisciplinary Department of Design and Environmental Analyses (D+EA) at Cornell University, USA, with the aim of applying a new methodology on how to improve the child’s attitudes to the environment, their behavior and environmental awareness from the perspective of sustainable design of school furniture.
 It seeks to foster a sense of satisfaction and well-being in the school environment.
 To define the requirements, it is necessary to be multidisciplinary and user-orientated, to use design methods and the ability to combine a human approach to the research of children’s needs and attitudes in schools, know wood ecological materials as well to apply knowledge and experience in teamwork with designers, architects, psychologists and ergonomists as is practicable with the experts at D+EA.